mdautrey/av_algorithm_mob/README.md

 # av_algorithm_mob
-Investigating algorithms and data structures with the AgileVentures community.
+Investigating Data structures and Algorithms with the AgileVentures community.

 [Agile Ventures](https://www.agileventures.org/) is an official UK Charity (#1170963) dedicated to crowdsourced learning and project development.
 We follow the Agile approach to software development (see below), and do so online everyday using remote pair programming technologies such as Google Hangouts.